browserengineering/book/book/embeds.md

 There are two possible ways to achieve this:

-* External content that is "outside the web", meaning it's not HTML.
-Audio and video are types of external content.
+* External content that is "outside the web", meaning it's not HTML+CSS.

-* External content that is "inside the web": HTML, CSS.
+* External content that is "inside the web".

 The first type is a *plugin*.
 There have been many attempts at plugins on the web over the years.
-Some provided a programming language and mechanism for interactive UI, such as [Java applets][java-applets] or [Flash].
+Some provided a programming language and mechanism for interactive UI, such as [Java applets][java-applets] or [Flash].^[YouTube originally used Flash for videos.]
 Others provided a way to embed other content types into a web page, such as [PDF].
-These days, PDF plugins are pretty much the only "non-web" embedded content type, and is referenced with the `<object>` or `<embed>` tag.^[You might ask: why?
+These days, PDF rendering is pretty much the only plugin-style embedded content type, and is referenced with the `<object>` or `<embed>` tag.^[You might ask: why is it the only one left?
 The short answer is that the web is already a fully functional UI system that should be general enough for any UI (and if it isn't, the web should be extended to support it).
-So why have the complication (security issues, compatibility problems, proprietary overhead) of yet another such system?]
+So why have the all the complications (security issues, compatibility, bugs, etc) of yet another UI system that duplicates HTML?]

 [java-applets]: https://en.wikipedia.org/wiki/Java_applet
 [Flash]: https://en.wikipedia.org/wiki/Adobe_Flash